asama-w/Pewlett_Hackard_Analysis/README.md

 ## Analysis Summary
-Additional queries which can be used to for more insight of the data
+Additional queries to provide more insight of the data
 1) Determine the number of membership-eligible employees per title are shown as follow.
 ```sql
 -- Count number of eligible retiring employees for mentorship